-MEXICO CITY (AP) – A First Division Mexican football match was suspended Saturday after gunmen opened fire on police outside the stadium in the northern city of Torreon, causing players and referees to run for cover.
+MEXICO CITY (AP) – Gunmen opened fire on police outside the stadium during a first division Mexican football game on Saturday, causing players and referees to run for cover.

-Local clubs Santos and Morelia were tied 0-0 at the 40-minute mark when the detonations were heard inside the stadium.
+Santos Laguna and Morelia were locked 0-0 after 40 minute mark when the shots were heard inside the stadium.
+The game was suspended.

-Televised footage showed the players and referees dashing off the field to take cover inside the stadium.
+Televised footage showed the players and officials dashing off the field to take cover inside the stadium.
 Santos' Argentine forward Emanuel Luduena ran with his child in his arms.

-Fans, many with children, ducked for cover and hundreds ran onto the field to move away from the sound of the gunfire outside TSM stadium.
+Fans, many with children, ducked for cover and hundreds ran onto the field to move away from the sound of the gunfire outside TSM stadium; home of Santos Laguna.

 ''The public security vehicle was attacked by unidentified gunmen outside TSM and the preliminary information we have is that one policeman was injured,'' Olivas told Milenio TV.

-Santos team president Alejandro Irarragorri went to the center of the field, accompanied by goaltender Oswaldo Sanchez, to announce that the game had been suspended.
+Santos team president Alejandro Irarragorri went to the center of the field, accompanied by goalkeeper Oswaldo Sanchez, to announce that the game had been suspended.

 ''In the Santos club, we feel bad for the time in which we are living.
 It is evident that the game will be suspended,'' Irarragorri told the crowd. ''You can be assured that we will try to control these situations.
 We are sorry for Morelia, the referees and those who are visiting us from elsewhere.''

-It is the first premiere league game that has been canceled in Mexico because of drug violence, though last year a baseball game was suspended in Reynosa, Tamaulipas because of a similar incident.
+Last year, a baseball game was suspended in Reynosa, Tamaulipas, because of a similar incident.